Skip to content

 Interface and Application Programming

-In this week I have tried to use Processing 4 to program a GUI application to control the LED output on a Raspberry Pi 4B.
+In this week I have tried to use Processing 4 to program a GUI application to control the LED output on the Xiao-ESP32 extension broad I developed and also with a Raspberry Pi 4B.

 Processing is an open-source graphical library and integrated development environment built for the electronic arts, new media art, and visual design communities with the purpose of teaching non-programmers the fundamentals of computer programming in a visual context.
 WIKI